jhayer/tutorials/docs/git_rstudio.md

 You will now choose another student to pair with.
 One will be the owner, and one the collaborator.

-**Owner**: you will go to you GitHub account in the *Settings*, you will choose the tab *Collaborators* and there add the username of you collaborator.
+**Owner**: you will go to you GitHub account in the *Settings*, you will choose the tab *Manage access* and there you can invite a collaborator: add the username of your collaborator.

 **Collaborator**: You will create a new project by cloning the owner's repository.
-Please pay attention and clone it in a new subfolder, so you do not erase your previous repo.
+Please pay attention and clone it in a new subfolder, so you do not erase your previous repository.
 You can add the name of your pair owner to the subfolder for example.

 **Collaborator**: you will now modify the script: